developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Admin Inactivity Timeout
 Controls the time (in seconds) that a device will remain in Admin Mode without activity.
 Add this tag to the &lt;Preferences&gt; section to specify the timeout period.
-The default period is 60 seconds, which will be used if this tag is missing or left unspecified.
-Minimum period is 15 seconds (lower values will be ignored); zero or negative value disables timeout.
+The default period is 60 seconds, which is used if this tag is missing or left unspecified.
+Minimum period is 15 seconds (lower values are ignored); zero or negative value disables timeout.
 The timeout counter runs only when EHS is in foreground, and resets when EHS returns to the foreground. **Note**: Use of the Android Search app has no effect on the timeout counter.

 <img alt="" style="height:350px" src="admin_timeout.png"/>